-- strategically market and distribute its Canadian commercial assets indirectly, by way of partnerships; - out-license products in markets where Cipher does not have a commercial presence; - selectively invest in drug development programs where we see a favourable risk/return profile; - conserve capital, maximize cashflow and eliminate debt; and - distribute products through established sales organizations using a royalty based model.
+- strategically market and distribute its Canadian commercial assets indirectly, by way of partnerships; - out-license products in markets where Cipher does not have a commercial presence; - selectively invest in drug development programs where we see a favourable risk/return profile; - Advancement of our key development programs including: refinements to the MOB-015 program for nail fungus with Moberg Pharma AB with a possible expansion of territories; completion of proof-of-concept studies for our tattoo removal program; and negotiation of development agreements for two to three dermatology products - conserve capital and maximize cashflow and - distribute products through established sales organizations using a royalty based model.

-The Company is actively assessing and sourcing opportunities that would build on the strengths of the organization, including a scalable commercial infrastructure in Canada.
+The Company is actively assessing and sourcing opportunities that would build on the strengths of the organization, including strategic commercial deployment in Canada.
 The execution of any transaction is contingent on the Company being able to negotiate acceptable terms and securing the necessary financing.